 #1 – Get access to learning materials

-Non-fiction books.
-Courses – online and offline.
-Any source of new knowledge, paid or free.
-I’d put travel in this category too.
+- Any source of new knowledge, paid or free

-You already know this – it’s too obvious and I’m not even going to expand this section beyond this.
+Tbh you already know investing in yourself requires learning materials – it’s too obvious and I’m not even going to expand this section beyond this.

 I didn’t make the connection early, but oh boy is time important.
 Buying all the learning materials means nothing if I didn’t have time to go through them!

 (Plus, having time also allows me to explore free sources of information.
 You can even find video summaries of the best investing books on Youtube!)